-If you find problems with Org-mode, or if you have questions, remarks, or ideas about it, please contact the maintainer Carsten Dominik at dominik at science dot uva dot nl.
+If you find problems with Org-mode, or if you have questions, remarks, or ideas about it, please contact the maintainer Carsten Dominik at carsten at orgmode dot org.

-For bug reports, please provide as much information as possible, including the version information of Emacs (C-h v emacs-version ($\overline{\text{RET}}$)) and Org-mode (C-h v org-version ($\overline{\text{RET}}$), as well as the Org-mode related setup in '.emacs'.
-If an error occurs, a backtrace can be very useful (see below on how to create one).
+For bug reports, please provide as much information as possible, including the version information of Emacs (C-h v emacs-version (RET)) and Org-mode (C-h v org-version (RET)), as well as the Org-mode related setup in '.emacs'.
+If an error occurs, a back-trace can be very useful (see below on how to create one).
 Often a small example file helps, along with clear information about: